tje3d/KitRPC-Client/.trae/rules/project_rules.md

 Always use bun and bunx instead of node, npm and npx.
+Dont run dev command after each edit.